National Housing Authority (Bangladesh): History

-National Housing Authority traces its origins to two different organizations, Housing and Settlement Directorate and Deputy Commissioner Settlement.
-After the Partition of India, millions of refugees flowed in Pakistan.
+National Housing Authority traces its origins to two different organizations, the Housing and Settlement Directorate and Deputy Commissioner Settlement.
+After the Partition of India, millions of refugees flowed into Pakistan.
 The government responded by creating a Housing Wing in the Works, Power, and Irrigation Ministry to provide housing to the refugees and low-income families.
 In 1971, the Housing Wing was updated to the Housing and Settlement Directorate.
 In 2000, the Parliament of Bangladesh passed the National Housing Authority Act.
-The Housing and Settlement Directorate and Deputy Commissioner Settlement were combined to form the National Housing Authority on 15 July 2001.
+The Housing and Settlement Directorate and Deputy Commissioner Settlement were merged to form the National Housing Authority on 15 July 2001.

-The agency builds housing for low income families throughout Bangladesh.
-The agency also carries out eviction on government land.
+The agency builds housing for low-income families throughout Bangladesh.
+The agency also carries out evictions on government land.
 In 2017, the NHA was constructing 34 housing projects throughout Bangladesh.
-On 30 January 2019, a former Joint Secretary of the National Housing Authority, Rafiqul Mohammed, was sentenced to five years in jail for forging legal deeds to steal government land.
+On 30 January 2019, a former Joint Secretary of the National Housing Authority, Rafiqul Mohammed, was sentenced to five years in jail for forging legal deeds in February 1997 to illegally allot government land.